 Ruam, 1/F, J Residence, 60 Johnston Road, Wan Chai | (+852) 3160 8535

 Considering its far-flung location in the village of Kam Tin, this cheap and cheerful restaurant offers Thai cuisine at affordable prices—if you’re willing to make the journey out for it.
-Their Thai style boat noodles ($68) come in an irresistibly aromatic soup topped with crispy pork crackling pieces and remains one of our firm favourites.
+Its Thai style boat noodles ($68) come in an irresistibly aromatic soup topped with crispy pork crackling pieces and remains one of our firm favourites.
 If the shopowners and menus look somewhat familiar, that’s because Kok Kok is owned and operated by the grandson of the family who used to run Kowloon City icon Chaophraya.

 Kok Kok, 90 Shing Mun San Tsuen, Kam Tin, Yuen Long | (+852) 9889 8579

 Just across the road from Lee Tung Avenue sits Thaipei, a restaurant that serves up an interesting mix of Thai and Taiwanese dishes.
-While their Taiwanese food is apparently average at best, their USDA prime beef boat noodle ($88) consists of fresh rice noodles or vermicelli, tender beef slices, and a hearty broth, making for a pretty unbeatable combination.
+While the Taiwanese food is apparently average at best, the USDA prime beef boat noodle ($88) consists of fresh rice noodles or vermicelli, tender beef slices, and a hearty broth, making for a pretty unbeatable combination.
 Full-size dishes are available during the day, with mostly skewers, snacks, and beer at night—though their boat noodles are also on the dinner menu by popular demand.

 Thaipei, Shop B, Hundred City Centre, 7–17 Amoy Street, Wan Chai | (+852) 6013 8445